ryedin/site/_reference/cli-config-files.md

 ### `~/.convox/id`

-If this file exists, its contents are used as if passed to the `--email` flag during `rack install`.
+If this file exists, its contents are used as if passed to the `--email` flag during `convox install`.

-It can be overridden by setting the `CONVOX_EMAIL` environment variable.
+It can be overridden by setting the [`CONVOX_EMAIL` environment variable](/docs/cli-environment-variables/).

-The ID is for metrics and for the name of the CloudFormation stack.
+The ID is used for metrics and as the name of the CloudFormation stack.

 If not provided, a randomly generated string will be used.